 Hepatic hydatid infection

 Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tapeworm.
-In the liver, two agents are recognized as causing disease in humans:
+In the liver, two species are most commonly recognized as causing disease in humans:

 For a general discussion, and links to other system-specific manifestations, please refer to the article on hydatid disease.
 For a more specific discussion related to the invasive pattern attributed to the E. multilocularis infection, please refer to the article on alveolar echinococcosis.

-The parasite E. granulosus is endemic in North America and Australia and is commonly seen in the liver.
+The parasite E. granulosus has a worldwide distribution with the highest rates of infection seen in the Mediterranean and Middle Eastern regions, North Africa and South America.
+The liver is the most commonly affected organ.
 It typically forms a spherical, fibrous-rimmed cyst with little, if any, surrounding host reaction.
 Classically it has a large parent cyst within which numerous peripheral daughter cysts are present.
 Satellite daughter cysts (outside the parent cyst) are seen frequently (~16% cases).

 There are two forms of E. granulosus:

-The E. multilocularis definitive host (adult parasite) is the red fox (Vulpes vulpes) (sometimes cats and dogs as well), with humans serving as the accidental intermediate host.
+The definitive hosts (adult parasite stage) of E. multilocularis are foxes, dogs and other canids with humans serving as the accidental intermediate host.
 It is widely distributed throughout the Northern hemisphere.

 This article will discuss the most common presentation of the hepatic hydatid disease, characterized by well-defined encapsulated cystic or multicystic masses related to E. granulosus.
 For a specific discussion on the less common invasive form, caused by E. multilocularis, please refer to the article on alveolar echinococcosis.

 May show a curvilinear or ring calcific shadow overlying the liver due to calcification of the pericyst.